Ejay02/school-management-backend/README.md

 #### License

-This project is licensed under the MIT License.
+✨This project is licensed under the MIT License.